-• Goal 1: Improve access to high-quality learner services - Extension will provide access to the knowledge resources of OSU by being focused and nimble in engaging Oregon's diverse people and communities in high-quality leaner services that help build sustainable community futures.

-• Goal 2: Invest for excellence and impact - Extension will increase and diversity its funding base and encourage program excellence through strategic investments within three thematic areas: strengthen communities and economies, sustain natural resources, and promote healthy families and individuals.
-This will create measurable outcomes and impacts that will be reported widely to stakeholders.

-• Goal 3: Increase effectiveness with appropriate technology - Extension will use established and new technologies strategically to increase efficiencies, expand outreach and enhance and report the outcomes of its educational services.
+- Goal 1: Improve access to high-quality learner services Extension will provide access to the knowledge resources of OSU by being focused and nimble in engaging Oregon's diverse people and communities in high-quality leaner services that help build sustainable community futures. - Goal 2: Invest for excellence and impact Extension will increase and diversity its funding base and encourage program excellence through strategic investments within three thematic areas: strengthen communities and economies, sustain natural resources, and promote healthy families and individuals.
+This will create measurable outcomes and impacts that will be reported widely to stakeholders. - Goal 3: Increase effectiveness with appropriate technology Extension will use established and new technologies strategically to increase efficiencies, expand outreach and enhance and report the outcomes of its educational services.

-This 2019-2024 Plan of Work (POW) is an update of the 2016-2020 POW and brings together the efforts of OAES and OSUES.
-It focuses on the five high-priority areas defined by NIFA.
+This 2021-2025 Plan of Work (POW) is an update of the 2020-2024 POW and brings together the efforts of OAES and OSUES.
+It focuses on the four high-priority areas defined by strategic planning efforts of the College, its leadership and facutly, and stakeholders.
 The plan reflects our desire to continually improve our process of responding to the needs and issues facing Oregon communities and people.
 The plan is also consistent with Oregon State University's strategic plan that identifies three areas of excellence ...
 Healthy People, Healthy Planet, Healthy Economy.

-The OSUES on-line planning and reporting system, SOARS (Stories, Outcomes, and Accomplishments Reporting System) has been replaced by Digital Measures (DM), and allowed us to collect specific OSUES data related to FTEs for planned programs, program outputs and outcomes, and publications for 2009 and beyond.
+The OSUES on-line planning and reporting system, SOARS (Stories, Outcomes, and Accomplishments Reporting System) has been replaced by Digital Measures (DM), and allowed us to collect specific OAES and OSUES data related to FTEs for planned programs, program outputs and outcomes, and publications for 2009 and beyond.